Skip to content

 Twitter funnel tactics:

-- Use relevant hashtags but don’t overdo them (2-3 per tweet maximum)
+• Use 2–3 relevant hashtags per tweet maximum

-- Thread your best content for algorithmic reach — Twitter’s algorithm favors threads that keep people reading
+• Thread your best content for algorithmic reach

 TikTok — Highest Reach, Lower Conversion

-TikTok produces the most raw views and the fastest follower growth, but conversion to OnlyFans subscribers is lower (0.5-2%) because TikTok’s audience skews younger and is often not in a buying mindset.
+TikTok produces the most raw views and fastest follower growth, but conversion to subscribers is lower (0.5–2%) because TikTok’s audience is often not in a buying mindset.
 However, the sheer volume of potential reach makes it a critical funnel component.

 TikTok funnel strategy:

-- Create content that works as standalone entertainment — TikTok viewers don’t owe you their attention
+• Create content that works as standalone entertainment.
+TikTok viewers don’t owe you their attention — earn it

-- Never mention OnlyFans directly (TikTok will suppress or ban you).
-Instead, use coded language (“link in bio,” “exclusive content,” “my other page”)
+• Never mention OnlyFans directly (TikTok will suppress you).
+Use coded language: “link in bio,” “exclusive content,” “my other page”

 Instagram — Relationship Building

-Instagram conversion rates typically fall between 1-3%, but Instagram subscribers tend to have higher lifetime value because they’ve built a relationship with you through your content before subscribing.
-Instagram is a relationship-building platform, not a direct conversion platform.
+Instagram conversion rates typically fall between 1–3%, but Instagram subscribers tend to have higher lifetime value because they’ve built a relationship with you through your content before subscribing.
+Instagram is a relationship-building platform first.

 Instagram funnel approach:

-- Stories are your most powerful tool — 10-15 stories per day showing personality, behind-the-scenes, and subscriber teasers
+• Stories are your most powerful tool — 10–15 per day showing personality, behind-the-scenes, and subscriber teasers

-- DMs for direct conversion — when someone responds to a story or sends a DM, that’s a warm lead
+• DMs for direct conversion — when someone responds to a story or sends a DM, that’s a warm lead already halfway to subscribing

 Landing Page Optimization

 Your link-in-bio page is the single most important conversion asset you own outside your OnlyFans profile itself.
-This is where traffic from social media lands before deciding whether to subscribe.
+This is where traffic from social media lands before deciding whether to subscribe — and most creators treat it as an afterthought.

 What Makes People Click “Subscribe”

 Social proof.
-Subscriber count (if impressive), testimonials, or engagement metrics that demonstrate other people value your content.
-“Join 5,000+ subscribers” is more compelling than no social proof at all.
+Subscriber count, positive reactions, or engagement metrics that demonstrate other people value your content.
+“Join 5,000+ subscribers” moves fence-sitters in a way that nothing else does.

 Preview content.
 Give visitors enough to know what they’re paying for.
-The best link-in-bio pages include 2-4 preview images or a short video that represents your content style without giving away so much that there’s no reason to subscribe.
+The best link-in-bio pages include 2–4 preview images or a short video that represents your content style — enough to create desire, not enough to satisfy it.

 Urgency or incentive.
-A limited-time discount, a free trial, or exclusive content for new subscribers creates a reason to act now rather than “maybe later” (which usually means never).
+A limited-time discount, a free trial, or exclusive content for new subscribers creates a reason to act now rather than “maybe later” — which almost always means never.

 Minimal friction.
-Every extra click, extra page, or extra decision point between “I’m interested” and “I’ve subscribed” costs you subscribers.
-Your landing page should have one clear action: click through to subscribe.
+Every extra click, extra page, or extra decision point between “I’m interested” and “I’ve subscribed” costs you conversions.
+One clear action: click through to subscribe.

-- Include 2-3 other links maximum — too many options creates decision paralysis
+• Include 2–3 other links maximum — too many options create decision paralysis

-- Test different layouts and track click-through rates
+• Test different layouts and track click-through rates weekly

 For a full comparison of link-in-bio tools, read our link-in-bio guide.